REXX MySQL Library

 The other major factor for writing this library is to have the full power of MySQL in REXX, not just the subset of things provided through ODBC.
 So think of this as a wrapper class for the C MySQL API, as the majority of the its functions are available through this library.

-I do not plan to release or work on this library very much as I am using REXX less these days, and it currently has all the functionality I require.
+I do not plan to release or work on this library going forward as I am not using REXX these days.

 I have tested this library extensively on Windows NT.
 I have not tested it very much on any other version of Windows.
 It should work fine on Windows XP but I have not tested it very much.

 The Linux support is new in version 1.0.1, and the majority of the code is exactly the same as the Windows version.
 I have not tested the code very much be have no reason to believe that it will not work.

 Please let me know your experiences with the library, either emailing me or posting to the Sourceforge Forum.

 As you should always do when using open source software, test throughly with your own setup before using in a production environment.